HP Pavilion: History

-In May 2002, HP acquired Compaq, a former information technology company known for their Presario line of computers among other products.
+In May 2002, HP acquired Compaq, a former information technology company known for their various computing products including the Presario line of computers.
 After acquiring the company, HP then took over Compaq's existing naming rights agreement and so sold both HP- and Compaq-branded machines until 2013.

-In May 2024, HP announced that the Pavilion name, along with multiple others like Envy and Spectre, would be gradually retired as part of a streamlining of brands that year, with new consumer computers (except for Omen) being released under the Omni branding, with OmniBook, OmniStudio and OmniDesk brandings.
-This rebranding also marked the return of the OmniBook brand back to HP after originally being discontinued in 2002 as part of the merger with Compaq that same year.
-The new Omni brand would consist of computers utilizing next-generation AI technologies.
-As of 2025, the HP OmniBook 5 series would supplement the HP Pavilion laptops following the 2024 rebranding.
+In May 2024, HP announced its plans on restructuring their consumer-oriented brands for their computers, with the Pavilion, Envy and Spectre brands (except for Omen) being succeeded by the OmniBook, OmniStudio and OmniDesk brands as part of the new Omni brand.
+This change also marked the return of HP's formerly defunct OmniBook brand after its initial discontinuation in 2002 following the acquisition of Compaq that year.
+The Omni brand would consist of computers utilizing next-generation AI technologies.